 I have worked in a number of industries, including higher education, computer graphics, 3D animation, and the motion picture and video industry.
 Broadly speaking, I see myself as a toolmaker, creating innovative ideas to solve problems people have presented to me and executing those ideas into finished products.
 While this process can be extended to almost any technology-driven field, these are the areas I have concentrated on in the past:

 - Educational technology - The Internet is used daily by most professionals, but the educational world has only recently taken a strong interest in web-based tools, hastened by the emergence of inexpensive tablets and Chromebooks.
-For the past 12 years, I have been developing interactive web-based educational tools such as PrimaryAccess that have increased student achievement and engagement.
+For the past 15 years, I have been developing interactive web-based educational tools such as PrimaryAccess that have increased student achievement and engagement, and have written two books on the history of educational technology.
 The Portfolio section contains a number of examples.

 - Data visualization and mapping - Interactive data visualization is a powerful way for your data to tell stories directly using compelling and persuasive graphics.
 I have written a textbook on using visualization in the humanities.
 With support from the National Endowment for the Humanities, I have developed a number of interactive tools to enable students and scholars to develop compelling web-based interactive visualizations.

-- Digital video and media - Digital media has exploded from provided only by skilled professionals to a routinely used tool.
-This ubiquity and the availability of fast bandwidth makes digital media all the more compelling when combined with the Internet.
-I developed the first nonlinear editing system, the EMMY award-winning EMC2 Digital editor and continue to push the envelope with web-based tools such as the Qmedia interactive video authoring system.
+- Digital video and media - Digital media has exploded from provided only by skilled professionals, to a routinely-used tool.
+This ubiquity and the availability of fast bandwidth make digital media all the more compelling when combined with the Internet.
+I developed the first nonlinear editing system, the EMMY award-winning EMC2 Digital editor, and continue to push the envelope with web-based tools.